openfaas/openfaas.github.io/_posts/2018-08-01-gke-multi-stage.md

 faas-cli build -f myfn.yaml
 ```

-_5._ Run the function on your local cluster
+_5._ Test the function on your local cluster (such as minikube or Docker for Mac)

 ```
 faas-cli deploy -f myfn.yaml -g localhost:8080